netxms/netxms-doc/admin/agent-management.rst

 be on its own line.
 Comments can be inserted after "#" sign.
 This file can also contain configuration for subagents.
 In this case, subagents’ parameters should be placed in separate sections.
-Beginning of the section is indicated by "*" sign, followed by a section name or in section name in braces(example: "[sectionName]").
+Beginning of the section is indicated by "*" sign, followed by a section name or by section name in braces(example: "[sectionName]").

 If build configuration was done with --prefix='prefix' parameter, then configuration file will be searched in the following order (UNIX):